Surgeon Cognitive Dashboard — Case Study

 • Prospective classroom studies.
 Randomize microbreak timing/pacing advice and measure effects on recovery latency and learning curves.

-✓ What this is.
-A deployable, no body-worn hardware training aid that fuses biosignals with robot telemetry to surface when coaching helps most.
+What this is: A proof-of-concept training aid that fuses biosignals with robot telemetry to surface when coaching is most needed.
+Designed for surgical education contexts, not clinical diagnosis.

 Back to top